thepoojashetty/ADVPT_Project/README.md

 We test your implementation by running the following shell scripts with our own (and not publicly available) datasets:

 * `build.sh`: Shall contain all necessary code to prepare/build your executable(s)
-* `read_dataset_images.sh`: Checks if you can successfully read in, convert and pretty-print an MNIST dataset image.
+* `read_dataset_images.sh`: Checks if you can successfully read in, convert and write an MNIST dataset image to file.
-* `read_dataset_labels.sh`: Checks if you can successfully read in and pretty-print an MNIST dataset label.
+* `read_dataset_labels.sh`: Checks if you can successfully read in and write an MNIST dataset label to file.
 * `mnist.sh`: Triggers the training and testing of your neural network implementation.

 Please note that these scripts are responsible for testing different aspects of your implementation and, thus, expect